Atlanta Back And Neck Injury Lawyers

 - strained or sprained back or neck muscles

 - broken bones or contusions

 - any injury to the neck, back, or spinal cord

 Spinal cord injuries are usually caused when a blow fractures or dislocates the spinal discs.
 Injuries to the spinal discs – the bone discs that make up your spine – are perhaps the most common injuries sustained in traffic collisions.
 Spinal disc injuries can include herniated, ruptured, collapsed, split, bulging, or fractured discs, pinched nerves, radiculopathy, and sciatica.
 Some people will not immediately feel any neck, back, or spinal pain after an accident.
 However, neck, back, and spinal injuries – and the pain that comes with them – can emerge slowly over weeks and months, so it’s imperative to seek medical attention immediately after any accident.

 What Kinds of Health Problems Are Linked to Spinal Injuries?

 Spinal cord injuries can leave victims paralyzed below the waist (paraplegic) or paralyze all four limbs (quadriplegic).
 The spinal cord regulates or controls a number of bodily functions – such as respiration, the bladder, body temperature, and sexual functioning – so accident victims may suffer a range of serious and long-term or permanent health problems.
 That means they will need the maximum possible amount of compensation.
-When you work with an experienced Atlanta personal injury attorney at Spaulding Injury Law, your attorney will fight aggressively and tirelessly for the compensation you need – even if you require treatment and therapy for the rest of your life.
+When you work with an experienced Atlanta personal injury attorney, your attorney will fight aggressively and tirelessly for the compensation you need – even if you require treatment and therapy for the rest of your life.

 Risk Factors for Back & Neck Injuries